 - The SOLIQUA 100/33 pen dials in 1-unit increments.

 - Do not dilute or mix SOLIQUA 100/33 with any other insulin or solution.

 - Do not split the dose of SOLIQUA 100/33.

 Dosage Forms And Strengths

-SOLIQUA 100/33 injection: 100 units insulin glargine per mL and 33 mcg lixisenatide per mL is available as a clear, colorless to almost colorless solution in a 3 mL prefilled, disposable, single-patient use SoloStar® pen.
+SOLIQUA 100/33 is a clear, colorless to almost colorless solution available as: Injection: 100 units insulin glargine and 33 mcg lixisenatide per mL in a 3 mL prefilled, disposable, single-patient-use SoloStar® pen.

 Storage And Handling

-SOLIQUA 100/33 is an injection supplied as a sterile, clear, colorless to almost colorless solution in a 3 mL prefilled, disposable, single-patient use pen injector:
+SOLIQUA 100/33 (insulin glargine and lixisenatide) injection is a clear, colorless to almost colorless solution in a 3 mL prefilled, disposable, single-patient-use pen:

 |Dosage Unit/Strength||Package size||NDC #|

 |3 mL SOLIQUA 100/33 single-patient-use pen 100 units/mL insulin glargine and 33 mcg/mL lixisenatide||Package of 5||0024-5761-05|